-While the IRS Future State is a long-term visioning effort, the Fiscal Year 2018 – 2022 IRS Strategic Plan guides the implementation of the IRS vision for the future through our programs and operations.
+While the IRS Future State was a long-term visioning effort, the Fiscal Year 2018 – 2022 IRS Strategic Plan guides the implementation of the IRS vision for the future through our programs and operations.
 It reflects the aspirational, yet actionable work IRS is doing and will do to fulfill our mission.
 See more information on the IRS Strategic Plan.
 With the IRS Future State work now incorporated into the current IRS Strategic Plan, the information below reflects historical documents from the Future State effort dating back to 2016.

 The world is changing and taxpayer expectations are changing.
 To look at the future in a more comprehensive way, the IRS is working on a Future State for tax administration, and a critical part of that is working with the wider tax community on this effort.
 This is an evolving and long-term effort, and we will share updates as more information becomes available.